StalkerRaftik/Zombie-Spawn-System/README.md

 Simple npc spawn system based on two entities:
 - Zombies groups - set of NPC with spawn chances
 - Spawn places - some territory where zombies will spawn.
-It's given as two vectors - ends of cube diameters
+It's given as two vectors - ends of cube diameter

 ## Features: